renanbastos93/copy-file-destiny/README.md

-# copy-file-destiny

 ## About
-Copying file to a new destiny with new names of the variables
+Copying file to a new destiny with new names of the variables.

+### What is the purpose of this module?
+The objective this module is for auxiliar the development of the developer's.
+How to example, he want create a new file that's go to enjoy some features.
+Let's suppose that you wish ...

 ### Docs
 1. [English](#)